WisconsinAutonomous/WisconsinAutonomous.github.io/_posts/ros/2021-12-16-ros-overview.md

 ### `misc/`

 This should house miscellaneous resources and/or scripts.
 This should again be specific to the repository.
 Anything common across repos should go in a shared repository.

+### `wasim/`

+This folder contains `wa_simulator` scripts that implement various simulation scenarios.
+This folder, in conjunction with the `wa_cli`, is simply a way of providing simulation files without the need to create them each time or clone `wa_simulator` locally.

 ### `workspace/`